Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 - Low-maintenance choices cost more upfront, but reduce ongoing time investment.

-- If you choose bamboo, either install professional rhizome barriers at planting time (adds $200–$500) or choose clumping varieties specifically.
+- If you choose bamboo, either install professional rhizome barriers at planting time or choose clumping varieties specifically.

 - Natural screening takes years to reach effective height, so expecting immediate full privacy leads to disappointment.